skalarproduktraum/phd-thesis/chapters/track2track.md

 In this chapter, we are going to detail the track2track strategy for augmenting biological tracking tasks with gaze data in order to make easier and faster to do.

-We will first discuss the tracking problems usually encountered in biology and then detail the design process that went into track2track.
+We will first discuss the tracking problems usually encountered in biology and then detail the design process that went into track2track, and finally show a proof-of-concept that the strategy works e.g. in the case of tracking cells during the early development of _Platynereis_ embryos.

 ## Tracking Problems in Biology and Challenges